 Requirement for an Expert in Malpractice Lawsuit in South Dakota

-In South Dakota, malpractice lawsuits often require the testimony of an expert witness to establish the standard of care and whether it was breached.
+In South Dakota, malpractice lawsuits often require expert testimony to establish the standard of care and whether it was breached.
 According to South Dakota Codified Laws section 15-36-9, the plaintiff must provide an affidavit from a qualified expert confirming that the defendant deviated from the applicable standard of care and that this deviation was the proximate cause of the harm.

 This affidavit must be submitted within 90 days of the commencement of the lawsuit, emphasizing the importance of obtaining expert advice promptly.

-South Dakota courts strictly enforce this requirement when the facts of a case involve matters outside the understanding of a typical juror.
+South Dakota courts strictly enforce this requirement when the facts of a case involve matters beyond a typical juror’s understanding.
 The South Dakota Supreme Court has held that expert testimony was required where the issue of causation involved scientific or technical knowledge.
 The court emphasized that plaintiffs may not rely solely on allegations or circumstantial claims when resisting summary judgment on causation.
 They must provide admissible evidence—often in the form of expert opinion—demonstrating that the defendant’s actions likely caused the injury.
 Without this, even compelling narratives and visual evidence may be deemed speculative.

 In short, South Dakota law does not simply require an expert to prove the breach of the standard of care; it also mandates expert testimony to establish causation in any case where scientific or technical understanding is essential to the claim.
 Failure to meet this burden will likely result in dismissal, regardless of how compelling the underlying story may seem.